rdx7cf/vim-syntax-testolang/README.md

-# A Vim Syntax file for TESTO-lang, simple as that
+# A Vim Syntax file for TESTO-lang

 ## Installation
 Copy both directories into `~/.vim`.